syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Outgoing message styling

-You can applies the styling for the outgoing message elements by setting the various outgoinging message key and values in resource dictionary.
+You can applies the styling for the outgoing message elements by setting the various outgoing message key and values in resource dictionary.

 <table>
 <tr>